GiraffeName/firm_website/blogposts.md

 In the actual data, we also see a significant number of hybridized classifications.
 Since the geotechnical soil database only has two instances of hybridization, it is difficult to discern an overall trend to fill in the blanks for saturated, compacted, and saturated compacted values.
 For instance, the SM-SC classification appears to line up better with SC than it does SM.
 However, saturated and saturated compacted values for ML-CL fall outside the range of both: lower than ML when compacted but higher than SL when saturated compacted.

 A possible source to correct this may be this graph from the [Federal Highway Administration Research and Technology](https://www.fhwa.dot.gov/publications/research/infrastructure/structures/bridge/15033/001.cfm) division of the U.S. Department of Transportation.
 If we know shear stress (calculated from the driving factors listed [below](#anchor)) and the soil type, we can approximate the extent of erodibility.
+However, this does not take soil saturation into account and is likely to be at best an incomplete solution.
 ![graph](soilerosionrates.png)

 Ultimately, there are too many missing spaces in this table for us to determine with a high precision what the value for cohesion will be in our model.
 Our results will largely depend on the type of soil in our area of interest, and how accurately we estimate our potential error.

 ## Update 2/17/20

-### Landslide Density
+### Landslide Density <a name='link3'></a>
 We've explored a number of different methods for calculating the greatest density of landslide occurrences in the USA.
 Based on a point/polygon combined dataset of recorded landslide occurrences across the United States.
 The two methods we settled on were as follows:

 The [Point to Raster](https://pro.arcgis.com/en/pro-app/tool-reference/conversion/point-to-raster.htm) tool allows a raster to be created from a point dataset.
 The tool works by creating a raster over the area containing the points.
 Each raster cell's value is computed using a combination of values from every point that lies within the cell.
 In our case, we simply had the raster store the number of points present in each cell.
 Each point in the dataset represents a landslide and all landslides were weighted equally.